moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Here, you can adjust the self-collision sampling density to balance between computation time and accuracy of the results.

 Once you have selected the desired sampling density, click on the Generate Collision Matrix button to initiate the computation.
 The Setup Assistant will take a few seconds to compute the self-collision matrix, which involves checking for pairs of links that can be safely disabled from collision checking.

 .. image:: collision_matrix/setup_assistant_panda_collision_matrix.png
    :width: 700px
    :align: center

 Once the computation is complete, the results will be presented in the main table.
 The table shows the pairs of links that have been identified as either safe or unsafe to disable from collision checking.
 Links that are safe to disable are marked with a checkmark.
-You can manually adjust the checkmarks as needed to enable or disable self-collision checking for specific link pairs
+You can manually adjust the checkmarks as needed to enable or disable self-collision checking for specific link pairs.

 .. image:: collision_matrix/setup_assistant_panda_collision_matrix_done.png
    :width: 700px